Hardware

 If you are soldering it yourself, upload the full parts list to a Mouser shopping cart.

 If something is out of stock, consult the substitution notes below.
-If it’s the Pi Pico or Pi Pico H, do a text search since marketplace vendors often have them.

 Step 5.
 Pi Pico Firmware